Brazing-copper:

 In previous pages of this Website we dealt with Brazing in general, with Brazing Joint Design, and with Brazing Heating that describes the different methods of heating for brazing.

-Problems are found when trying to braze tough pitch copper containing oxygen, in hydrogen based furnace atmospheres, because high pressure steam is formed in the solid metal with destructive results.
+Problems are found when trying Brazing-copper when tough pitch copper containing oxygen is used, in hydrogen based furnace atmospheres, because high pressure steam is formed in the solid metal with destructive results.
 Also torch brazing of tough pitch copper should be avoided as it may produce embrittlement.

 Deoxidized coppers are readily brazed, even without flux in protective atmospheres if Brazing-copper phosphorous filler metal is used, because phosphorus is a powerful deoxidizer.
 However the use of flux is generally recommended because it improves the process.